Joel-VO/Ruka-Chess/README.md

-# Ruka Chess #
+# Ruka Chess

-## About ##
+## About

-Ruka is a high-performance chess engine written in Rust, designed to combine efficiency with competitive gameplay.
-It leverages advanced algorithms like alpha-beta pruning and employs bitboard representation for compact and efficient handling of chess positions.
-Ruka interfaces seamlessly with the Universal Chess Interface (UCI) protocol, making it compatible with popular chess platforms like lichess.org.
+Ruka Chess is a high-performance chess engine written in Rust.
+It is designed to combine efficiency with competitive gameplay through advanced algorithms such as alpha-beta pruning and bitboard representations for compact and efficient position handling.
+Ruka is fully compatible with the Universal Chess Interface (UCI) protocol, allowing seamless integration with popular chess platforms like lichess.org.

-A passion project of ours, Ruka is a chess engine that we hope can perform at a high level.
+This passion project aims to deliver a robust chess engine capable of high-level performance.

-## Installation ##
+## Installation

-First, clone the repository locally using:
+Clone the repository locally:

 ```shell
 git clone https://github.com/Joel-VO/Ruka-Chess.git
 cd ruka
 ```
-This works for both Windows(after installing git) / Linux

-### For Linux ###
+### For Linux

-To run it directly, run:
+To run the engine directly:
 ```shell
 cargo run --release
 ```
-Or for compiling and then running:
+Alternatively, compile and then run by:

-Build the project:
+* Build the project:

 ```shell
 cargo build --release
 ```

-Run the engine:
+* Run the engine:
 ```shell
 ./target/release/ruka
 ```